-5) Smallmouth bass are vitally important to the Hubbard Lake ecosystem.
-This species preys on rusty crayfish and can help reduce, or control, the population of this invasive species.
-In doing so, aquatic vegetation which is vital to the ecosystem can be preserved.
-Size and season limits are appropriate for bass and the fishery should be promoted.
+4) Smallmouth Bass are vitally important to the Hubbard Lake ecosystem.
+This species preys on rusty crayfish and Round Goby and can help reduce, or control, the population of these invasive species.
+Size and season limits are appropriate for bass.

-6) Continue to work with the Hubbard Lake Sportsman and Improvement Association in monitoring the addition of brush shelters in Hubbard Lake.
-MDNR Fisheries Division should work as a liason between the association and the permitting branch of government (Michigan Department of Environmental Quality) and assist in obtaining the necessary permits.
+5) Continue to work with the Hubbard Lake Sportsman and Improvement Association in monitoring the addition of brush shelters in Hubbard Lake.
+This has been an ongoing program but has been halted in recent years.
+MDNR Fisheries Division should work as a liaison between the association and the permitting branch of state government (Department of Great Lakes and Energy) and assist in obtaining the necessary permits.
 Cover, especially near-shore, is limited in Hubbard Lake.
 Aquatic vegetation, which is essential for fish, is nearly absent from Hubbard Lake for reasons already mentioned.

 Landowners should allow for the natural recruitment of woody debris in near-shore areas and to maintain all submersed aquatic vegetation.
-Riparian wetlands and undevloped riparian zones should be protected.
+Riparian wetlands and undeveloped riparian zones should be protected.
+If brush shelters are pursued further, they should contain more natural wood material with limbs and branches.